nmonarizqa/ahok-analysis/README.md

 # ahok-analysis

 A study about people opinions and how they are polarized during Ahok blasphemy event.
+This is a final project for Text As Data Course, Center for Data Science, NYU, Spring 2017

 Media sources:
 - Heavily polarized media: seword, islamnkri, portal-islam (pkspiyungan)